Protecting Your Nest With NIST Small Business Network Security Checklist

 You should also identify what types of information your business stores, and document how that information gets used.
 While your small business may not store PII (personally identifiable information) on your customers, it probably does for your employees.
 Determine the value of your company’s data by developing an inventory of the data, and then inventory your IT hardware, software and applications.

-Small Business Information Security: The Fundamentals shows how small businesses can provide essential security for their information, systems and networks.
+Small Business Information Security: The Fundamentals will show how small businesses can provide essential security for their information, systems and networks.
 You can check out the entire document online, but we distilled it down to this NIST security checklist.

 SMB CYBER SECURITY — NIST INFORMATION SECURITY CHECKLIST